 Different Types of Yeast

-Might be ideal to throw in a quick tangent/reminder here before we move on…
+Here’s the ideal time to throw in a quick tangent/reminder, before we move on…

 Ale yeasts are top fermenting yeasts, meaning they ferment at the top of the fermentation tank.
 Whilst lagers are bottom fermenting yeasts, they naturally sink to the bottom of the tanks and ferment there.